Chickohn/SpotifyAnalysis/README.md

 # Spotify Extended Data Analysis

 This repository contains a Python script and some example Spotify JSON files representing **my** personal listening history data.
-If you'd like to analyze your own data, simply delete the JSON files included here and replace them with your own Spotify extended history files.
+If you'd like to analyse your own data, simply delete the JSON files included here and replace them with your own Spotify extended history files.

 ## Prerequisites